harsh63/stunning-octo-goggles/README.md

 # README

-To make this app up and running, make sure all dependencies list below is installed in you system.
+To make this app up and running, make sure all dependencies list below is installed in your system.

 * Ruby version
     `2.6.6`